logicmonitor/lm-logs-aws/README.md

 # lm-logs-aws-integration (beta)
-Cloud formation template to push logs from AWS to Logic Monitor.
-You need to have basic infrastructure setup for that you need to deploy stack
+This integration provides a CloudFormation template to forward logs from AWS CloudWatch to LogicMonitor.

-To deploy you need.
+You will need to supply the following LogicMonitor credentials when configuring the CloudFormation stack:
 * LM Access ID
 * LM Access Key
 * LM Account Name